 SQL runner will highlight the error in the SQL command and the error position in the error message if SQL includes any errors.

 Looker Blocks are the prebuilt data models used to accelerate your data sources and analytics patterns.
-Looker Blocks are used as an entry point for quick and flexible analytics right from SQL patterns to completely built-out data models.
+Looker Blocks are an entry point for quick and flexible analytics, right from SQL patterns to completely built-out data models.